-Vicarious liability means liability imposed on one party because of actions committed by someone else.
-It is not based on negligence.
-Vicarious liability is also known as imputed liability.
+Vicarious liability arises from the relationship between parties rather than from fault.
+It means responsibility is imposed on one party because of actions committed by another.
+Another name for vicarious liability is imputed liability.

 A Matter of Control

-Employers may be held vicariously liable for negligence committed by their employees.
-The employer's liability derives from a legal theory called respondeat superior (Latin for "let the master answer").
-The employer-employee relationship is often called a master-servant relationship.
-This is because the employer (master) has control over its employees (servants).
-Thus, employers may be sued by third parties who have been injured in accidents caused by negligent employees.
+Employers may be held vicariously liable for torts committed by their employees.
+The employer's liability derives from a legal theory called respondeat superior, which is Latin for "let the master answer."
+When an employment relationship exists, the employer (master) has control over his or her employees (the servants).
+As a result, the employer may be sued by third parties who have been injured as a result of torts committed by employees.

-Corporate directors and executive officers perform their duties on the corporation's behalf.
-Consequently, a corporation can be held vicariously liable for negligence committed by its directors and officers.
+Corporate directors and executive officers perform their duties to benefit the corporation.
+Consequently, a corporation can be held vicariously liable for torts committed by its directors and officers.

 General Liability Policies

 Except for sole proprietorships, businesses aren't humans and cannot commit torts on their own.
 They are legal entities that act through their employees and other key individuals.
 Businesses can protect themselves against many types of claims arising from their vicarious liability by purchasing a general liability policy.
 The policy covers sums an insured party is legally obligated to pay as damages because of bodily injury, property damage, or personal and advertising injury.
 An insured business is covered for torts committed by employees, executive officers, or anyone else for whose acts the business is legally liable.

 Commercial Auto Policies

 Any business that uses autos should purchase a commercial auto policy.
 Assuming the business is listed as the named insured in the declarations, it is covered for its vicarious liability for accidents resulting from the use of any covered autos.
 The autos that qualify as covered autos depend on the symbols that appear in the declarations.